 The Asian American Bar Association of New York (AABANY) was recently mentioned in a Law360 article on New York state bar associations’ reactions to the violence that occurred at the U.S. Capitol on Wednesday, January 6, 2021.
 The article states: “The Asian American Bar Association of New York, one of the state’s most vocal attorneys group, endorsed a statement published by its parent organization, the National Asian Pacific American Bar Association, decrying the storming of the Capitol as the act of militants.”

-NY Lawyers Condemn Storming Of US Capitol By Mob
+NY Lawyers Condemn Storming Of US Capitol By Mob By Marco Poggio

 Law360 (January 7, 2021, 4:34 PM EST) — Prominent New York state bar associations have condemned the violence that unfolded in Washington, D.C., on Wednesday, in which a mob of President Donald Trump’s supporters broke into the U.S. Capitol as the Electoral College vote certification was in progress, resulting in the deaths of four people.
 Read more here (subscription is required).